KQM-git/GINews/readme.md

 〓Known Issues〓

-There is an issue whereby there is a localization error in Vietnamese regarding Neuvillette's Passive Talent "Discipline of the Supreme Arbitration."
+- There is an issue whereby there is a localization error in Vietnamese regarding Neuvillette's Passive Talent "Discipline of the Supreme Arbitration."
+This issue will be fixed in a future update.
+Please stay tuned for future notices.

+- There is an issue whereby Neuvillette's Passive Talent "Heir to the Ancient Sea's Authority" cannot be triggered by certain standby characters' coordinated attack.
 This issue will be fixed in a future update.
 Please stay tuned for future notices.

 〓2023/09/28 19:10:00 (global) Update Details〓